openfl/OpenFLDevelopersGuide/client-system-environment/capabilities-example-detecting-system-capabilities.md

 }

-If the external API is available in the current user environment, the Flash runtime calls the JavaScript JS_getBrowserObjects() method, which loops over the browser’s navigator object and returns a string of URL- encoded values to ActionScript.
+If the external API is available in the current user environment, the Flash runtime calls the JavaScript JS_getBrowserObjects() method, which loops over the browser’s navigator object and returns a string of URL- encoded values to Haxe.
 This string is then converted into a URLVariables object (itemVars) and added to the itemArr array, which is returned to the calling script.

 ## Communicating with JavaScript {#communicating-with-javascript}

-Flash Player 9 and later
+OpenFL 9 and later

 The final piece in building the CapabilitiesExplorer application is writing the necessary JavaScript to loop over each of the items in the browser’s navigator object and append a name-value pair to a temporary array.
 The code for the JavaScript JS_getBrowserObjects() method in the container.html file is as follows: